 David is passionate about telling arresting stories that move audiences.
 He loves shaping a visual aesthetic which supports each script and the director’s vision of it.
 Mostly he enjoys making versatile work with passionate people who love the job as much as he does.
-He lights quickly and works with a sensitivity to those around him and the story at hand.
+He is known for lighting quickly and working with a sensitivity to those around him to help serve the story at hand.
 Once on board he is always hungry to bring it to life in a fresh, exciting way.

 His work has screened in the official selection at Cannes, Sundance, Edinburgh, Telluride, Raindance and London Film Festivals.
-He has shot two features: the psychological thriller Love Me Not, for director Alexandros Avranas (Miss Violence), which premiered in 2017 at San Sebastian, and the touching drama/comedy Benjamin, for Simon Amstell (Carnage), which has begun its festival run at London Film Festival 2018.
-In between commercial and documentary work, he also shot additional photography on William Oldroyd’s critically acclaimed Lady Macbeth.
-For TV drama, he has lit main unit additional photography on Channel 4’s Ackley Bridge and The Bay with Rob Quinn, Clique Series 2 with Robbie Mckillop and captured 2nd unit on Thanks For The Memories.
-At the start of 2019, he shot Madonna and Basquiat for Sky’s Urban Myths series with director Adam Wimpenny, which involved shooting on a static train carriage in a Bulgarian studio to look like a moving subway carriage in New York in the 80s.
+He has shot two features: the psychological thriller Love Me Not, for director Alexandros Avranas (Miss Violence), which premiered in 2017 at San Sebastian, and the touching drama/comedy Benjamin, for Simon Amstell (Carnage), which opened at London Film Festival 2018 to rave 4 and 5 star reviews.
+In between award winning commercial and documentary work, he also shot additional photography on William Oldroyd’s critically acclaimed Lady Macbeth.
+For TV drama, he has lit main unit additional photography on Channel 4’s Ackley Bridge and The Bay with Rob Quinn, Clique Series 2 with Robbie Mckillop, and Delicious with Amit Gupta.
+At the start of 2019, he shot Madonna and Basquiat for Sky’s Urban Myths series with director Adam Wimpenny.
+This involved shooting on a static train carriage set, built in a Bulgarian studio to simulate a moving subway carriage, in New York during the 80s.
 Much in camera fun was had.
-He is currently back in London and working as series DOP on season 2 of RTS winning and BAFTA nominated Save Me, for Sky Atlantic.